 Alternatives—In this section, I have mostly focused on data sharing risks.
 You can avoid using Google Docs and Dropbox by sharing files on a local computer through Syncthing, or by installing an encrypted Nextcloud on a server.
-If distribution of data sets is your use case, you could use the Dat Project / Beaker Browser.

 Tech companies’ agendas are often designed to encourage abuse against certain minorities

 I have touched on this already a bit, but it deserves its own section.
 Tech companies have agendas and biases that do not affect everyone equally.
 For emphasis: technology is not neutral.
 It is always a product of the people who built it.